Meeting colleague, community and farmer needs in Ukraine

 July 27, 2022

 The people of Ukraine are living an unthinkable and horrifying reality.
-Since their country was invaded, many have lost their lives, their families, their homes — everything.
+Since their country was invaded in February 2022, many have lost their lives, their families, their homes — everything.

-Through Cargill’s 157 years, two things remain constant: We always put people first, prioritizing our employees’ safety, and we do everything we can to nourish the world.
+Through Cargill’s 158 years, two things have remained constant: We always put people first, prioritizing our employees’ safety, and we do everything we can to nourish the world.

-We recently created the Ukraine Support Hub, a global relief center to support our displaced colleagues and their families.
-Based in Poland, the hub helps employees who have evacuated to other countries with their basic needs, including housing, medical care, travel, immigration, employment, finances and children’s education.
+- We created the Ukraine Support Hub, a global relief center to support displaced colleagues and their families.
+Based in Poland, the hub helps employees who have evacuated to other countries with basic needs like housing, medical care, travel, immigration, employment, finances and children’s education.

 “I am proud to work in a company that cares about their employees like this.”

 To support people across Ukraine, we work with local and long-term NGO partners that deliver vital aid in Ukraine and neighboring countries.

 This includes focusing our humanitarian efforts on several global partners and local organizations supported by employees and Cargill Cares Councils — employee-led volunteer groups partnering locally in European countries to support relief efforts across the region.